ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 #### Benchmarks

-A benchmark will often have to be run with different length for the input.
+A benchmark will often have to be run with different lengths for the input.
 So we need a way to communicate arguments to a function.

 We make the assumption that those arguments are integers.